Brett St. John

 At the end of 2019, a department restructuring at Voya ended my employment at the firm.
 I took the 2020 year to work on Almond Confirmed as well as study for the CAIA program.
 In May of 2021 I completed the Chartered Alternative Investment Analyst program and earned my CAIA designation.

-In 2021 I joined Fiducient Advisors as a Performance Analyst.
-At Fiducient I contribute to the firm’s consulting efforts by providing performance measurement, evaluation and reporting services for pension, endowment, foundation, other nonprofit and private clients.
+In 2021 I briefly joined Fiducient Advisors as a Performance Analyst.
+At Fiducient I contributed to the firm’s consulting efforts by providing performance measurement, evaluation and reporting services for pension, endowment, foundation, other nonprofit and private clients.
+Later that year I joined Coastal Bridge Advisors as an Investment Strategy Associate.
+At Coastal Bridge I work to provide advisors with asset allocation recommendations, manager research and due diligence, as well as investment research.

-Outside of work and educational pursuits, I attempt to continuously stay on top of macroeconomic events occurring around the world as well as company specific events and earnings for the companies I am interested in.
-I am truly passionate about investment research, economics and financial well being.
-While have been investing in equities since 2011, in ETFs and Mutual Funds since 2013 and equity options since 2017, I continue to learn from my mistakes and successes every day.
+Outside of work and educational pursuits, I attempt to continuously stay on top of macroeconomic events occurring around the world, company specific events, and earnings results from the companies I am interested in.
+I am truly passionate about investment research, economics, and financial wellbeing.
+While have been investing in equities since 2011, in ETFs and Mutual Funds since 2013 and equity options since 2017, I continue to learn from my missteps and successes every day.

 Impact is the key word for me.
 I don’t need to be extremely rich or famous, I want to be able to look back at my life and believe I made a positive impact on the world.
 My professional and educational life has always revolved around taking something and making it into something more.
 I have turned the impact of my father’s untimely death into a motivational driver to become anything I want to be and do it anyway I want to (shout out to pops).
 I took my fortune of getting into established firms and spread the wealth by preparing my friends for interviews and giving them my recommendation (leading to three Bloomberg hires and one Voya hire).
 Furthermore I’ve used the knowledge I’ve gained to provide friends and family with a structured analysis of public equity.